ampproject/amp-github-apps/test-status/README.md

     interface of this app, which can only be accessed by the weekly build cop or a fixed set of authorized users

+### API for Build Cop updates

+The App has the following API point, which are to be triggered by a cron script from the build cop rotation tool.
+The `BUILD_COP_UPDATE_TOKEN` environment variable must be set to a unique token, to be sent in the JSON POST requests for validation.

+* `POST /v0/build-cop/update`
+  * Receives a JSON object with two fields: `accessToken` (which must be set to the same value as the `BUILD_COP_UPDATE_TOKEN` environment variable) and `username`, which is the GitHub username of the current build cop

 ### Web UI

 The App provides a web interface for the weekly build cop.
 Login is performed